usuaero/MachUpX/docs/source/HowToCreateInputFiles.md

                 fourth through sixth columns are velocity components in flat-earth coordinates.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.

-                NOTE: This does not affect computation for all aircraft where the "type" of the "state" is specified as "aerodynamic".

                 Defaults to no wind.